Web Analytics

 As a parent, it can be difficult to figure out if your teen needs help and how to offer that help.
 This is why mental health awareness is so important.
 It teaches parents to look out for signs that might indicate mental issues in teenagers.

 Sadly, there has been a rise in mental health issues among teenagers in South Africa.
 This rise emphasizes the need for more mental health awareness in families and schools.
-To properly understand the issue of mental health in South Africa, let’s take a look at some the common issues in teens:
+To properly understand the issue of mental health in South Africa, let’s take a look at some of the common issues in teens:

 Anxiety

 Anxiety is a powerful negative emotion that can leave teenagers feeling weak, restless, or irritable.
 While it is a normal reaction to uncertainty and stress, excessive anxiety can have dire effects.
-Teens who have anxiety have trouble concentrating in school and they might even struggle to fall asleep.
+Teens who have anxiety have trouble concentrating in school, and they might even struggle to fall asleep.

 Depression